 The UI(User Interface) Allows a user to interact with your application.
+Unity currently supports three UI systems.
 More info

-Use this feature to understand how Unity handles UI batching for your application, including why and how objects are batched.
-You can also use the profiler to find out which part of the UI is responsible for slow performance, or to preview the UI (or part of it) while scrubbing the timelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
-More info
+See in Glossary modules provide information on how much time and resources Unity spends laying out and rendering the user interface within your application.
+You can use this module to understand how Unity handles UI batching for your application, including why and how it batches objects.
+You can also use this module to find out which part of the UI is responsible for slow performance, or to preview the UI while you scrub the timeline.

 See in Glossary.

-Not Coplanar With Canvas: The batching needs the object’s rect transform to be coplanar (unrotated) with the canvas.
+Not Coplanar With Canvas, where the batching needs the object’s rect transform to be coplanar (unrotated) with the canvas.

-CanvasInjectionIndex: A CanvasGroup component is present and forces a new batch, ie. when displaying the drop down list of a combo box on top of the rest.
+CanvasInjectionIndex, where a CanvasGroup component is present and forces a new batch, such as when it displays the drop down list of a combo box on top of the rest.

-Different Material Instance, Rect clipping, Texture, A8TextureUsage: Only objects with identical materials, masking, textures, texture alpha channel usage can be batched together.
+Different Material Instance, Rect clipping, Texture, or A8TextureUsage, where Unity can only batch together objects with identical materials, masking, textures, and texture alpha channel usage.